 Lying Bent Knee Raises

 Modified Hollow Body Holds

-As you begin to get stronger, you can then work your way up to more advanced / challenging core exercises such as:
+As you begin to get stronger, you can then work your way up to more advanced / challenging ab exercise progressions such as:

-- Hollow Body Holds (holding a weight in your hands)
+- Weighted Hollow Body Holds (holding a weight in your hands)

 - Long Lever Planks

 - Dragon Flags

 Long Lever Planks